A Book on Ethics and the Philosophy of Values

 4/ Conclusion: The Notion of Value as Irreducible to All Others

 Our reflection leads to this conclusion: the concept of value has been confused with related but distinct concepts, such as 'good' and 'end'.
-Consequently, the problem of values has been mistaken for the problem of the supreme good or supreme end, even though these are fundamentally different issues.
-By substituting one problem for another, we have effectively caused the problem of values to disappear, as it could never be properly posed due to this incorrect formulation.
+Consequently, the problem of values has been mistaken for the problem of the supreme good or the supreme end, even though these are fundamentally different issues.
+By substituting one problem for another, we have effectively caused the problem of values to disappear, since it could never be properly posed given this mistaken formulation.

-Other formulations can be identified, but I will only mention them briefly.
-For instance, the notion of 'value' has often been confused with 'meaning,' leading to conflating the problem of values with questions like 'Is there a meaning to life?' or 'Is there a meaning to history?'.
-Similarly, 'value' has often been wrongly equated with 'right' and 'reality' with 'nature,' leading to confusing the axiological question 'Is there anything that truly has value?' with the political question 'Is there a natural right?' (in the sense of a right that is legitimate, i.e. that has a value).
+Other such substitutions can be identified, though I will mention them only briefly.
+The notion of 'value' has often been confused with 'meaning', leading to the conflation of the problem of values with questions such as 'Is there a meaning to life?' or 'Is there a meaning to history?'
+Similarly, 'value' has often been wrongly equated with 'right' and 'reality' with 'nature', resulting in the confusion of the axiological question 'Is there anything that truly has value?' with the political question 'Is there a natural right?' (in the sense of a right that is legitimate, i.e. one that has value).

-However, the difference between these questions is clear: history could have a meaning (e.g., the progress of the human species), yet an axiological position could still affirm that neither humanity, art, nor technology has any value and that therefore human progress (whether artistic, technical, etc.) has no value.
-Likewise, finding meaning in my life (e.g., an activity that brings fulfillment) does not imply that the value of my life has been in any way founded.
-We can also imagine an axiological position that maintains that what has value is meaninglessness, chaos, and thus praises a life or history with no fixed direction.
+The difference between these questions is clear.
+History could have a meaning (say, the progress of the human species), yet an axiological position could still maintain that neither humanity, art, nor technology has any value, and that human progress (whether artistic, technical, or otherwise) is therefore valueless.
+Equally, finding meaning in one's life (through an activity that brings fulfilment, for instance) does not imply that the value of that life has been established in any way.
+One can also imagine an axiological position holding that what has value is meaninglessness and chaos, and thus affirming a life or a history with no fixed direction.

-Similarly, if we were able to answer the question of whether there is such a thing as natural law, and even to identify each of the laws it prescribes, it does not seem to me that we would have made one iota of progress in resolving the problem of values.
-This view of nature as the foundation of values lacks factual basis, and it is conceivable to adopt an axiological position asserting that what truly has value transcends nature, contradicts it, surpasses it (an idea which is, moreover, perhaps at the foundation of science, as well as of the ideas of progress and culture), whether or not it is possible to go beyond it.
-There would then be no point in showing that a behaviour violates natural law, precisely to someone who maintains that what is of value is to detach oneself from nature.
+Similarly, even if we were able to settle the question of whether natural law exists, and to identify each of its prescriptions, we would not thereby have made the slightest progress towards resolving the problem of values.
+The view that nature provides the foundation of values lacks any factual basis, and it is perfectly conceivable to adopt an axiological position asserting that what truly has value transcends nature, contradicts or surpasses it—an idea that is perhaps at the root of science, as well as of the notions of progress and culture—whether or not it is possible to go beyond nature in practice.
+It would then be pointless to show that a given behaviour violates natural law, precisely to someone who holds that what has value is to free oneself from nature.

-Thus, even if we had somehow resolved the question of the meaning of life, history, or the existence of natural law, we would still not have approached the core issue of what truly has value.
-It would have been interesting, however, to explore the notion of natural law or the meaning of history or life, to examine how the axiological question might have been transformed in this way, and thus lost; but such an investigation cannot be undertaken here.
+Thus, even if we had somehow resolved the question of the meaning of life, of history, or of the existence of natural law, we would still not have come any closer to the core issue of what truly has value.
+It would have been worthwhile to examine the notions of natural law and the meaning of history or life more closely, in order to show how the axiological question becomes transformed—and thereby lost—in each case; but such an investigation cannot be undertaken here.

-We can therefore conclude that the notion of value is irreducible to any other concept, and the confusions with related concepts are indeed illegitimate.
+We may therefore conclude that the notion of value is irreducible to any other concept, and that the confusions with related concepts are illegitimate.

 What are the consequences of this absorption of axiology by ethics?
 This is the question I propose to explore next.